jmartinsen/pokerseat/PROMPTS.md

 Make the entire app mobile first.
 The design should look the same on both mobile and desktop.
 Maybe consider just using a max width on the top container.

 ---

+Add possibility to switch player seats by dragging one player and dropping it over another.

+---

+When drag-and-drop switching players, the two dealer seats must be locked in place.
+So if a regular player is switching seats with a dealer, the regular player becomes dealer and the dealer becomes a regular player.
+But also add the option of holding down the SHIFT key while drag-and-drop in order to also switch the dealer position, like it currently is.

+---

+While holding down SHIFT while switching players, give some visual feedback that the dealer position is also changing.

+---

+Add option to double click a player seat to change that name in-place.

+And add option to double click a player seat while holding SHIFT in order to make that seat the first seat (seat #1).
+Then all the other seat # rearranged so they are in a sequential order.

+---

+Fix this error:
+TypeError: handleDoubleClick is not a function at onDblclick (eval at ur (vue.esm-browser.prod.js:12:318), <anonymous>:180:36) at t1 (vue.esm-browser.prod.js:5:21549) at t2 (vue.esm-browser.prod.js:5:21617)
+at HTMLDivElement.n (vue.esm-browser.prod.js:6:64495)

+---

+Allow for exiting in-line editing of names by pressing the escape button or by clicking outside of the seat being edited.

+---

+Add a fullscreen mode.
+When activated only the poker table and the seats must be displayed.
+And it must fill the entire screen.
+Nothing should be interactable in the fullscreen state, except the exit fullscreen button.

+---

+In fullscreen mode the seats are too far away from the poker table.

+---

+The problem is not the gap.
+It is this css:

+.table-rectangle {
+height: 450px;
+}

+The poker table needs to fill the entire grid cells.

+---

+Make the seats and player names bigger in fullscreen mode.

+---

+Remove the "Poker Table" text in the middle of the poker table.
+And change the poker table background from green to silver.

+---

+Change the poker table background from silver to a pattern created from this file: 250806135337.png

+---

+Generate a new png image to be used as a pattern based on the pattern seen in 250806135337.png.
+The pattern must be able to seamlessly repeat itself.
+Use this new pattern image as the poker table background.

+---

+Make the black poker table border 4-5 times wider.

+---

+Add option to exit fullscreen mode with the escape button.